readingoutreach/Reading-Festival-Outreach-2016/turning.md

 permalink: /turning/
 ---

-<em>The Turning</em> is the name of a group of Christians from the following churches:
+<em>[The Turning](http://theturning.eu)</em> is the name of a group of Christians from the following churches:

 - [Lifespring](http://www.lifespringchurch.org.uk)
 - [Network Vineyard](http://www.networkvineyard.org.uk)
 - [Reading Family churches](http://www.readingfamilychurch.org.uk)
 - [The Gate](http://www.thegate.uk.com)

+They have setup a national team to train other cities and also setup teams in the following towns and cities:

+- Liverpool
+- South Oxfordshire (Abingdon, Henley, Wantage & Didcot)
+- Swindon
+- Southhampton (planned)
+- Leicester (planned)
+- Lille (planned)
+- Plymouth (planned)
+- Cornwall (planned)

+They have had invites from over 31 towns and cities in the UK and abroad an plan to take The Turning to all those who will work together for the Gospel.

 They are passionate about the lost and want to reach them for Jesus.
 They believe absolutely in the Great Commission: